calxus/graduate-ctf-environment/README.md

 This repo is to hold the code necessary to deploy an environment that is ready to go for students to get hands on experience with penetration testing.
 The terraform code deploys an isolated environment for each user so they can learn in a relatively risk-free playground.

+The vulnerable machines are built as both AWS AMI's and also VMWare boxes, so they can be attacked locally after the environment is torn down.

 ## Build Steps

 * In `services/packer/kali` run the command `packer build kali.json`